dawkey95/Bulls-and-Cows-Game/README.md

 * If your final implementation is different to the initial design, explain why you have made such changes.
 * How did you ensure your program work as expected?

-In addition, write down the advanced configuration you have implemented in the report.

-Please use the [IEEE conference template](https://www.ieee.org/conferences_events/conferences/publishing/templates.html) for the reflection, using A4 page format, 10pt font for the body, and conference style.
-Make sure you add the latest class diagram and your reflection in the top level of your repository (i.e. where the README is).